-If you own an Enterprise license of Website Auditor from SEO Power Suite, you can export all pages and all links to CSV.
+If you own an Enterprise license of Website Auditor from SEO Power Suite, you can export all pages and links to CSV.

-You may configure your own reports or use the one already built-in: All pages, On-page factors, Open graph & structured data, Links & Technical factors, In link Rank, and Page traffic (if you add Google Analytics data).
+You may configure your reports or use the one already built-in: All pages, On-page factors, Open graph & structured data, Links & Technical factors, In link Rank, and Page traffic (if you add Google Analytics data).

-I like the Page traffic tab in particular as you can sort the pages by bounce rate so you can spot on pages that don’t bring enough value to customers, like in the example below:
+I like the Page traffic tab in particular as you can sort the pages by bounce rate so you can spot pages that don’t bring enough value to customers, like in the example below:

 Also, a Website tools section may create a custom sitemap page, a robots.txt editor, and add localization variants for pages.
 Pretty awesome!.

 3.1.4 All resources